-Soon as I finished my make-up, my husband handed the kitchen over to the Villa Viva team who prepared a tasty buffet with our favorite dishes, and with all the invited guests present, we started the ceremony with Sir Ric as stand in for the Judge.
+Soon as I finished my make-up, my husband handed the kitchen over to the Villa Viva team who prepared a tasty buffet with our favorite dishes, and with all the invited guests present, we started the ceremony with Sir Ric as a stand-in for the Judge.
 Eldar refused to hire a professional photographer and instead appointed my two sisters, Monmon and May to be the official wedding photographers.

 My husband waited for me under the two hearts painted at the end of the garden with a nice bouquet of red roses.
 My mama walked me down to him while the music played “Born for You” and he gave me the roses and then we walked back together to the tune of “Destiny”.
-And under the painting of the jumping dolphins, my two sisters read a poem together written for the occasion, and after that my husband also read a poem he had written:
+And under the painting of the jumping dolphins, my two sisters read a poem together written for the occasion, and after that, my husband also read a poem he had written:

 One dolphin from the waters cold

 he swam down to a more fun sea

 and hoped to find his wife to be

 But this was not an easy task

 and his life was far from a fairytale